-Member of staff will be issued with a work phone number and email address, where contact with learners or parents/carers is required.
+Members of staff will be issued with a work phone number and email address, where contact with learners or parents/ carers is required.

-School mobile phones will be suitably protected via a passcode/password or PIN and must only be accessed or used by members of staff and/or learners who have permission to use them.
+School mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff.

-School mobile phones and devices will always be used in accordance with acceptable use of technology policy and other relevant policies.
-School mobile phones and/or devices may be monitored for safeguarding reasons and to ensure policy compliance
+School mobile phones and devices will always be used in accordance with the acceptable use of technology policy and other relevant policies.

-Responding to Online Safety Incidents and Concerns
+Responding to Online Safety Incidents